Duck Leg Confit

 - Salt to taste

-- 1. Shred the duck leg confit and warm the corn tortillas.
+- 1. Shred the duck leg confit and warm it in a skillet over medium heat.

 - 2. In a bowl, combine avocado, cherry tomatoes, red onion, lime juice, and salt to make the salsa.